-The Spring 2018 Half Marathon: FINISH Training Program is a 12 week program which meets two times a week is designed to prepare runners and walkers for their first ever endurance event or for athletes who want a training program with less volume.
+The Summer 2018 Half Marathon: FINISH Training Program is a 12 week program which meets two times a week is designed to prepare runners and walkers for their first ever endurance event or for athletes who want a training program with less volume.
 This program will educate on endurance training principles, hydration and nutrition techniques, body awareness, pacing and running autonomy.
-This Spring 2018 season will be geared towards the Indy Mini Marathon on May 5, 2018.
-However, our Coaches can help you train for any spring race you choose!
+This Summer 2018 season will be geared towards the Fort 4 Fitness Half Marathon on September 29th, 2018.
+However, our Coaches can help you train for any Fall race you choose!

 What to expect at Weeknight Workouts: